maxhumber/maxhumber.com/_posts/2016-12-11-HSX-arbitrage.md

-TL;DR: I wrote a webcraper to help me make fake money.
+TL;DR: I wrote a webscraper to help me make fake money.

 I've been playing around with an online marketplace called the ["Hollywood Stock Exchange"](http://www.hsx.com/) for a couple of months now.
 The website is basically "fantasy" for actors, directors and upcoming movies but it functions pretty much exactly like a stock market.